 To estimate the impact that an efficiency measure has on a utility's system peak, the peak itself needs to be defined.
+Because Illinois currently is a summer peaking state, only the summer peak period is defined for the purpose of this TRM.

-Illinois spans two different electrical control areas, the Pennsylvania - Jersey - Maryland (PJM) and the Midwest Independent System Operators (MISO).
-As a result, there is some disparity in the peak definition across the state.
+Note that Illinois spans two different electrical control areas, the Pennsylvania - Jersey - Maryland (PJM) Interconnection (which includes ComEd), and the Midcontinent Independent System Operator (MISO) (which includes Ameren).
+As a result, there is some disparity in the actual system peak across the state.
 However, only PJM has a forward capacity market where an efficiency program can potentially participate.
-Because ComEd is part of the PJM control area, their definition of summer peak is being applied statewide in this TRM.
+Because ComEd is part of the PJM control area, their definition of the summer peak period is typically used in this TRM to support accurate quantification of demand savings for PJM Forward Capacity Market purposes.

-Because Illinois is a summer peaking state, only the summer peak period is defined for the purpose of this TRM.
-The coincident summer peak period is defined as 1:00-5:00 PM Central Prevailing Time on non-holiday weekdays, June through August.
+That coincident summer peak period is defined as 1:00-5:00 PM Central Prevailing Time on non-holiday weekdays, June through August.

 Summer peak coincidence factors can be found within each measure characterization.
-The source is provided and is based upon evaluation results, analysis of load shape data (e.g., the Itron eShapes data provided by Ameren), or through a calculation using stated assumptions.
+The source is provided and is based upon evaluation results, analysis of load shape data, or through a calculation using stated assumptions.

 For measures that are not weather-sensitive, the summer peak coincidence factor is estimated whenever possible as the average of savings within the peak period defined above.
 For weather sensitive measures such as cooling, the summer peak coincidence factor is provided in two different ways.
-The first method is to estimate demand savings during the utility's peak hour (as provided by Ameren).
+The first method is to estimate demand savings during the utility's peak hour (defined as 3-4pm on June 20th, as provided by Ameren).
 This is likely to be the most indicative of actual peak benefits.
 The second way represents the average savings over the summer peak period, consistent with the non-weather sensitive end uses, and is presented so that savings can be bid into PJM's Forward Capacity Market.